stfnpczk/stats-preview-card-component/README.md

 </picture>
 ```

-- `mix-blend` : this css property can be used together with opacity like an image filter to blend with the parent element.
+- `mix-blend-mode` : this css property can be used together with opacity like an image filter to blend with the parent element.

 ```scss
 .parentElement {